NeuroQ Logo

 Follow a Mediterranean Diet

 The Ikaria Study examined one of the healthiest, longest-living communities in the world on an island in Greece.
-Their secret: lots of healthy fats, such as olive oil, avocados, nuts, and seeds, key staples of the Mediterranean and Bredesen diet.
+Their secret: Lots of healthy fats, such as olive oil, avocados, nuts, and seeds, key staples of the Mediterranean and Bredesen diet.

 Avoid Fruit Juices